 Some common scams:

-- Making false promises and implying he or she has special influence with the INS.
-Nobody can guarantee you a work permit or any other immigration benefit.
+- Making false promises or implying special influence with the USCIS.
+The truth is, nobody can guarantee you a work permit or any other immigration benefit.

 - Posing as an immigration consultant or lawyer when he or she is not qualified to do so.

-- Taking a consumer's money and not delivering any services.
+- Taking your money and not delivering any services

-- Persuading a consumer to lie on an application or to an INS agent.
+- Persuading you to lie on an application or to an USCIS agent.

-- Keeping a consumer's original documents and charging money to get the documents back.
+- Keeping your original documents and charging money to get them back.

-- Charging the consumer a total price for all services up front, then demanding more and more money to continue doing work for the consumer.
+- Charging you a total price for all services up front, then demanding more and more money to continue doing work.